zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

 * In the Range field, select **First**

 6. Add a Show page activity and set it to open the Edit Product page.
 Use `NewProductVE` as the page parameter.
-7. Open the ProductOverviewVE_Overview page and add a new button named *Create*.
+7. Open the ProductOverviewVE_Overview page and add a new button named *New*.
 8. In the new button, under On click, select **ACT_CreateProduct**.

 {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/create-product-microflow.png" >}}